-2023 2022 Figure 2 and the section because the section because ф F 7 0.000 Φ 075 407 Financing cash flows from financing leases \$ 572,209 \$ 675,197 Weighted average remaining lease term 3.58 20 years Weighted average discount rate 4.24 0.87%
+2024 2023 Financing cash flows from financing leases \$ 392,023 \$ 572,209 Weighted-average remaining lease term 3.02 3.58 Weighted-average discount rate 4.16 4.24

 Legal - In the normal course of business, the Cooperative is party to claims and matters of litigation.
 The ultimate outcome of these matters cannot presently be determined; however, in the opinion of the Management of the Cooperative, the resolution of these matters will not have a material adverse effect on the Cooperative's financial position, results of operations, or liquidity.